NYU Washington, D.C.

 NYU students should first make an appointment with a Wasserman Career Coach via Handshake, and must submit cover letters and résumés for review by the Wasserman Center for Career Services before applying to internship opportunities.
 Students can also email global.wasserman@nyu.edu if they are unable to find an appointment time that works with their schedules.
 Visiting students are also highly encouraged to submit all internship application material for review to their home institution's career service office before submission to D.C. postings.

-Review the Finding an Internship guide for detailed information about securing an internship in Washington D.C.
+Review the D.C.
+Internship website for detailed information about securing an internship in Washington D.C.

 Most students reside within doubles in a residence hall; a limited number of singles are available.
 Students have access to kitchens with pots and pans within their suites.